 - Do a project together.
 This one is excellent for developing leadership skills in your kids.

-Habit #3: Have an Open Door/No Freak Out policy with your kids.
+Habit #3: Have an Open Door/No Freak Out policy.

 Habit #4: Plan family vacations or stay-cations throughout the year.

 We all have to manage a budget, so some of us can realistically afford only one vacation a year – if that.
 But regular time off throughout the year is vital for our health and our family’s.
-So if you can't vacate, planning a few additional stay-cations are essential for every family.
+So if you can’t vacate, just stay-cate!

 But when you have older kids and teenagers, I would suggest collaboration on the planning.
 They want to feel heard and appreciated.
 Let them brainstorm for ideas on how to spend your time off.
 You can even let them go online to research what’s going on in your city.
 What ever you and your family choose will be great as long as everyone stays committed and connected throughout.

+These are just some ways for you and your family to stay closely connected and avoid the subtle trap of complacency.
 In what ways have you fallen into the trap of complacency?
 How did you overcome it?
-Share yours methods for keeping your family connected!
-Leave a comment and share!
+Share your methods for keeping your family connected!
+Leave a comment below and share this post!